-Instructors and faculty are generally practice-based professionals with areas of knowledge, design skills, and an understanding of the profession.
+Our instructors and faculty are design practitioners with deep subject matter expertise, design skills, and an understanding of the profession.
 Students in the undergraduate program are also introduced to a broad range of Liberal Studies classes that expose them to critical thinking, global and other issues that will challenge future interior designers in the areas of technology and sustainability.

-A full-time student can expect to complete the Bachelor of Interior Architecture in four years; the fulltime Master of Interior Architecture student can expect to complete the program in three years.
+A full-time undergraduate student can expect to complete the Bachelor of Interior Architecture in four years; the full-time Master of Interior Architecture student can expect to complete the program in three years.
 The Master of Science in Interior Architecture can expect to complete the program in one and a half years.
 Transfer students are encouraged to apply for credit based on previous academic experience.